redwan-faris/leet-code/readme.md

 ## Updating the Repository

-Whenever I start working on a new problem, I update the `main.cpp` with the new solution.
-This way, the repository stays current with my latest progress.
+Whenever I start working on a new problem or decide to add previously solved problems, I update the `main.cpp` with the new solutions.
+This way, the repository will gradually encompass more of my LeetCode journey.

 ## Contact